 Kids Under 16

 When applying for a passport for a child under 16, you must provide documentation that gives the names of the parents or legal guardians of the child, such as a birth certificate, adoption decree, divorce decree, or custody decree.
 Both parents must specifically consent for a passport to be issued for the child.
 If at all possible, both parents should accompany the child to apply for the passport.
 If that is not possible, acceptable documentation will have to be provided.
 Requirements vary based on the situation.

-- Sole parental responsibility: The parent must submit proof that he or she has sole responsibility for the child.
-Examples of acceptable documents include a birth or adoption certificate that lists only you as the child's only parent, a death certificate for the second parent, or a divorce degree or court order specifying that you have sole legal custody of the child.
+- Sole parental responsibility: The parent or legal guardian must submit proof that he or she has sole responsibility for the child.
+Examples of acceptable documents include a birth or adoption certificate that lists only you as the child's only parent, a death certificate for the second parent, or a divorce decree or court order specifying that you have sole legal custody of the child.

 - One parent unable to appear: A parent who is not able to appear can fill out a Statement of Consent (Form DS-3053) and have it notarized.
 The original notarized document and a photocopy of that parent's valid ID must be submitted along with the application.